esnet/iperf/_sources/faq.rst.txt

   current development is focused is on using UDP for latency testing, as well as broad platform support.

+  In 2023, iperf3 was modified and restructured to support multi-threading, so that it uses one thread per test stream.
+This allows it to use multiple CPU cores during tests, which in turn permit it to keep up with continually increasing network link and path bandwidths across the backbones of ESnet and other network providers.

-  As of this writing (2017), both iperf2 and iperf3 are being actively (although independently) developed.
+  As of this writing (2024), both iperf2 and iperf3 are being actively (although independently) developed.
 We recommend being familiar with both tools, and use whichever tool’s features best match your needs.